usc-ctin583/usc-ctin583.github.io/docs/Projects/project2.md

     That is okay!
 Ideally, you will have a published app on the platform of your choice.
 But if it doesn't work out, we will at least publish to [GitHub Pages](https://pages.github.com/) and [itch.io](https://itch.io/).

+!!! question "Why do we need to learn how to pair program and participate in code reviews ?"

+    Game development is a collaborative effort so it is important to learn how to collaborate on designs and code.
+There are many great tools that will support collaboration within Visual Studio Code, Perforce, GitHub, and Unity.